 How is it that those who believed only in the inspiration of the Pentateuch could know of the coming Messiah?
 Because, quite obviously, there is sufficient evidence therein to point in that direction.

 The first messianic glimpse was in Genesis 3:15, where it was indicated that the woman’s “seed” would ultimately crush Satan.
-Later, Abraham was told that through his offspring all nations of the earth would be blessed (Genesis 22:18).
-Jacob had foretold the coming of Shiloh (rest-giver) from the tribe of Judah (Genesis 49:10).
+Later, Abraham was told that through his offspring all nations of the earth would be blessed (Gen. 22:18).
+Jacob had foretold the coming of Shiloh (rest-giver) from the tribe of Judah (Gen. 49:10).

-In Exodus, the Messiah had been foreshadowed in the passover lamb (John 1:29; 1 Corinthians 5:7), and in Leviticus various offerings prepared the studious mind for the Messiah’s redeeming sacrifice (Leviticus 1-5).
+In Exodus, the Messiah had been foreshadowed in the passover lamb (Jn.
+1:29; 1 Cor.
+5:7), and in Leviticus various offerings prepared the studious mind for the Messiah’s redeeming sacrifice (Lev.
+1-5).

-In Numbers, the death of him who was to be “lifted up,” thus to provide healing, was prefigured (21), and Balaam spoke of the star that would arise out of Jacob, the sceptre out of Israel, to destroy the enemies of Jehovah (24:17-19).
-And, as earlier noted, Moses told of “the prophet” like unto him, to whom all would owe obedience (Deuteronomy 18:15-19).
+In Numbers, the death of him who was to be “lifted up,” thus to provide healing, was prefigured (Num.
+21), and Balaam spoke of the star that would arise out of Jacob, the scepter out of Israel, to destroy the enemies of Jehovah (Num.
+24:17-19).
+And, as earlier noted, Moses told of “the prophet” like unto him, to whom all would owe obedience (Deut.
+18:15-19).

-Here is an interesting question to ponder: if the Samaritans could discern the coming of the Messiah and subsequently identify Christ as the fulfillment of that abbreviated collection of prophecies—upon the basis of only five Old Testament documents—what does that say about the Jews, who mostly have been unable to accept Jesus as the Christ on the basis of more than three hundred prophecies in thirty-nine different books?
-(See 2 Corinthians 3:14ff).
+Here is an interesting question to ponder.
+If the Samaritans could discern the coming of the Messiah and subsequently identify Christ as the fulfillment of that abbreviated collection of prophecies—upon the basis of only five Old Testament documents—what does that say about the Jews, who mostly have been unable to accept Jesus as the Christ on the basis of more than three hundred prophecies in thirty-nine different books?
+(See 2 Cor.
+3:14ff).

 Following the woman’s acknowledgement of the promised Messiah, Jesus simply said to her, “I, the very one speaking to you, am he.”